Intense Side Stretch Pose -Parsvottanasana

 - Try the pose with the back heel lifted.

-- Add in some extra work for the back muscles by lifting the arms out to the sides (elbows bent) and squeezing the shoulder blades together.
-Exhale and lower the arms, inhale and repeat lifting the arms back up to shoulder height.
-Do this three or four times.
+- Add in some extra work for the back muscles by lifting the arms out to the sides, elbows bent, and squeezing the shoulder blades together as you inhale.
+Lower the arms down as you exhale.
+Repeat three or four times.